• Skip to primary navigation

 ×

-Home » Dessert Dishes
+Home » Recipes » Dessert Dishes

-Molten Chocolate Lava Cake
+Chocolate Lava Cake

-Jump to Recipe Print Recipe
+↓ Jump to Recipe

 Close up of a chocolate molten lava cake topped with ice cream and cut open to reveal an oozy chocolate center.

-What is lava cake?
+What is Lava Cake?

 Molten chocolate lava cake batter shown in a prepared ramekin before baking.

-• Powdered Sugar - The original recipe uses granulated sugar whipped with eggs then folded into the chocolate mixture.
+• Powdered Sugar - The original recipe uses granulated sugar whipped with eggs, then folded into the chocolate mixture.
 This recipe uses powdered sugar to simplify the process.

 • Eggs - You will need 2 whole eggs and 2 egg yolks.

-• Flour - Just 6 tablespoons of all purpose flour is all you need here.
+• Flour - Just 6 tablespoons of all-purpose flour is all you need here.

 • Salt - A pinch of salt to help boost the flavor.